chef/chef-web-docs/chef_master/source/config_rb_supermarket.rst

 Fieri
 -----------------------------------------------------
-Use these settings to enable `fieri </supermarket.html#fieri>`__, an optional service built into Supermarket that provides cookbook quality metrics.
+Use these settings to enable `Fieri </supermarket.html#fieri>`__, an optional service built into Supermarket that provides cookbook quality metrics.

 As a Supermarket feature, Fieri must be enabled via the ``default['supermarket']['features']`` option.